1avishek/glaucoma-screening-cnn/README.md

 🧾 Citation

 ```
-A. Avishek, Automated Glaucoma Screening from Fundus Images Using CNNs, 2025.
+A. Avishek Kuri Ananda, Automated Glaucoma Screening from Fundus Images Using CNNs, 2025.
 ```

 📜 License